INSANEMODE/ClanTagRankCommands/README.md

 # ClanTagRankCommands

-# This Project is unmaintained, and no longer works on latest versions of IW4M-Admin.
+# This project is unmaintained, and no longer works on latest versions of IW4M-Admin.

 Please considor making your own plugin, and pair it with https://github.com/fedddddd/t6-gsc-utils for functions like setting clan tag, renaming, etc.